 The strategic importance of aircraft carriers in the U.S. military cannot be overstated.
-These massive ships allow the navy to act as mobile airbases, deploying and refueling aircraft during operations in an efficient and timely manner.
-These large ships are over 1,000 feet long and can carry a few thousand personnel at any given time.
+The massive size of these ships allow them to act as mobile airbases, efficiently deploying and refueling aircraft during military operations.
+Aircraft carriers measure over 1,000 feet long and can transport thousands of military personnel at a time.

-The official navy designation for the class of ship to which aircraft carriers belong is CV.
-They evolved from the design of high-speed cruisers, which first began launching aircraft in 1910 and during World War I. Over the years, designated aircraft carriers were built as were many different specializations of the original aircraft carrier:
+The official navy designation for aircraft carriers is CV class.
+They evolved from high-speed cruisers, which were first launched in 1910.
+Over time, designated aircraft carriers were built with many different specializations.
+These specializations include: